kubevirt/kubevirt/docs/components.md

 From a high-level perspective the virt-controller has all the _cluster wide_ virtualization functionality.

-This controller is responsible for monitoring the VM (TPRs) and managing the associated pods.
+This controller is responsible for monitoring the VM (CRDs) and managing the associated pods.
 Currently the controller will make sure to create and manage the life-cycle of the pods associated to the VM objects.

 A VM object will always be associated to a pod during it's life-time, however, due to i.e. migration of a VM the pod instance might change over time.

-## `vm-launcher`
+## `virt-launcher`

 For every VM object one pod is created.
-This pod's primary container runs the `vm-launcher`.
+This pod's primary container runs the `virt-launcher` KubeVirt component.

 Kubernetes or the kubelet is not running the VMs itself.
 Instead a daemon on every host in the cluster will take care to launch a VM process for every pod which is associated to a VM object whenever it is getting scheduled on a host.

-The main purpose of the `vm-launcher` is to provide the cgroups and namespaces, which will be used to host the VM process.
+The main purpose of the `virt-launcher` Pod is to provide the cgroups and namespaces, which will be used to host the VM process.
-Once a VM process appears in the container, `vm-handler` binds itself to this process and will exit whenever the VM process terminates.
-Finally `vm-handler` forwards signals from Kubernetes to the VM process.
-With this functionality it is ensured that a pod will never outlive it's VM process and vice versa.

-As of now, a VM process
+`virt-handler` signals `virt-launcher` to start a VM by passing the VM's CRD object to `virt-launcher`. `virt-launcher` then uses a local libvirtd instance within its container to start the VM.
+From there `virt-launcher` monitors the VM process and terminates once the VM has exited.

+If the Kubernetes runtime attempts to shutdown the `virt-launcher` pod before the VM has exited, `virt-launcher` forwards signals from Kubernetes to the VM process and attempts to hold off the termination of the pod until the VM has shutdown successfully.

 ## `virt-handler`